alector/js-nodejs-server-demo/README.md

 and then go to http://localhost:1337 to see the result.

+> **How to install nodemon globally?**
+> Type `$ npm install -g nodemon` in your terminal

 > **What's the benefit of nodemon?**
-If you make any change inside your files you don't need to restart node server, it does it for you.
+> If you make any change inside your files you don't need to restart node server, it does it for you.

 ## What type of servers do we see here?